justsharan/shorten/README.md

     * `POST /:key`: Create a new shortened URL with that key.
 * `DELETE /:key`: Delete the URL with that key.

+`POST` requests are treated as upserts.
+If you `POST` to a pre-existing URL, that key will simply be updated.
+This is simpler than having separate `POST` and `PUT` endpoints for adding and updating keys.

 #### Installation
 1. Install Go ([Directions](https://golang.org/doc/install)).
 2. Clone the repository.